 The Decodable CLI

-The Decodable command line interface (CLI) is the primary way to work with connections, streams, and pipelines in Decodable.
+The Decodable command line interface (CLI) is the primary way to work with Connections, Streams, Pipelines, and Secrets in Decodable.
 It’s fast, easy to use and suitable for both interactive or scripted use.

 The CLI is available for the following platforms: